-Disposition of Equipment Requirements72
+Disposition of Equipment Requirements 107

-When original or replacement equipment acquired under a Treasury award is no longer needed for the original project or program or for other activities currently or previously supported by the Treasury, except as otherwise provided in Federal statutes, regulations, or Federal awarding agency disposition instructions, the Subrecipient/Grantee must request disposition instructions from the Treasury if required by the terms and conditions of the Federal award.
+When original or replacement equipment acquired under a Treasury award is no longer needed for the original project or program or for other activities currently or previously supported by the Treasury, except as otherwise provided in Federal statutes, regulations, or Federal awarding agency disposition instructions, the non-ISP or ISP under a non-fixed amount subaward Subrecipient/Grantee must request disposition instructions from the Treasury if required by the terms and conditions of the Federal award.
 Disposition of the equipment will be made as follows, in accordance with Treasury disposition instructions:

 - Items of equipment with a current per unit fair market value of \$5,000 or less may be retained, sold, or otherwise disposed of with no further responsibility to the Federal awarding agency. - Items of equipment with a current per-unit fair market value in excess of \$5,000 may be retained by the Subrecipient/Grantee or sold.
 The Treasury is entitled to an amount calculated by multiplying the current market value or proceeds from sale by the Federal awarding agency's percentage of participation in the cost of the original purchase.
-If the equipment is sold, the Treasury may permit the Subrecipient/Grantee to deduct and retain from the Federal share \$500 or ten percent of the proceeds, whichever is less, for its selling and handling expenses.
+If the equipment is sold, the Treasury may permit the Subrecipient/Grantee to deduct and retain from the Federal share \$500 or ten percent of the proceeds, whichever is less, for its selling and handling expenses. - The Subrecipient/Grantee may transfer title to the property to the Federal Government or to an eligible third party provided that, in such cases, the Subrecipient/Grantee must be entitled to compensation for its attributable percentage of the current fair market value of the property. - In cases where the Subrecipient/Grantee fails to take appropriate disposition actions, the Federal awarding agency may direct the grantee to take disposition actions.